-Multi-behavior recommendation \cite{guo2023compressed,ma2023research} refers to the utilization of multiplex relations in user-item interactions for recommendation \cite{gao2019learning,jin2020multi}.
-It has attracted increasing attention in recent years due to its effectiveness in mitigating data sparsity and improving recommendation performance \cite{meng2023coarse,rendle2012bpr,xia2021multi}.
-Early multi-behavior recommendation methods are mainly based on traditional recommendation techniques, and a straightforward approach is to take a traditional matrix factorization technique that runs on a single matrix and extend it to multiple matrices \cite{singh2008relational,tang2016empirical,zhao2015improving}.
-For recommender systems such as HCCF \cite{xia2022hypergraph} and LightGCL \cite{cai2023lightgcl} that focus on only a single relation, important interaction information about other relations between users and items is discarded.
+Previous multi-behavior recommendation methods primarily rely on traditional recommendation techniques.
+A straightforward approach involves adapting a traditional matrix factorization technique designed for a single matrix to handle multiple matrices~\cite{singh2008relational,tang2016empirical}.
+For recommender systems such as HCCF~\cite{xia2022hypergraph} and LightGCL~\cite{cai2023lightgcl} that focus on only a single relation between the user and item, interactive information about other relations is discarded.

-In contrast, another research idea is to consider multiplex relations as auxiliary and target relations, and accordingly, new sampling strategies are designed to enrich the training samples.
-Loni et al. \cite{loni2016bayesian} proposed to assign different preference levels to multiple relations and extended the criterion BPR~\cite{rendle2012bpr} with a new negative sampling strategy for negative item sampling from different relations.
-Gu et al. \cite{gu2022self} designed a self-supervised task to differentiate the importance of different relations to capture the differences between the embeddings of different relations, complemented by a star-contrastive learning paradigm to capture the embedded commonalities between the target and auxiliary relations.
-Guo et al.~\cite{guo2023compressed} used item-item similarity to generate samples from multiple auxiliary behaviors.
-Huang et al.~\cite{xia2022hypergraph} on the other hand strengthened the information from collaborative filtering by using GCN.
+In contrast, another research idea is to treat multiplex relations as auxiliary and target relations, with novel sampling strategies developed for the training samples enrichment accordingly.
+Loni et al.~\cite{loni2016bayesian} introduce a method where different preference levels are assigned to multiple relations.
+They extend the BPR criterion~\cite{rendle2012bpr} by introducing a novel negative sampling strategy that includes sampling negative items from various relations.
+Gu et al. \cite{gu2022self} devise a self-supervised task aimed at distinguishing the importance of different relations to highlight distinctions between embeddings associated with these relations.
+They complement this approach with a star-contrastive learning paradigm designed to capture shared features between target and auxiliary relations.
+Guo et al.~\cite{guo2023compressed} leverage item-item similarity to generate samples across multiple auxiliary behaviors.
+In contrast, Huang et al.~\cite{xia2022hypergraph} on the other hand strengthens the information from collaborative filtering by using GCN.